 [PR 7.4.6-2] The 6G system should support energy-efficient sensing operations.

-[PR 7.4.6-3] The 6G system should provide mechanisms to ensure sensing service with a given sensing system capacity.
+[PR 7.4.6-3] The 6G system should provide mechanisms to ensure sensing service is able to be provided with a given sensing system capacity.

 NOTE: The term 'sensing system capacity' is the maximum number of targets that can be detected per unit area given sensing QoS requirements per target, which include localization accuracy and sensing service latency [11].